istio/istio.io/content/en/docs/ambient/install/platform-prerequisites/index.md

 ### Google Kubernetes Engine (GKE)

-#### Namespace restrictions

-On GKE, any pods with the [system-node-critical](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) `priorityClassName` can only be installed in namespaces that have a [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) defined.
-By default in GKE, only `kube-system` has a defined ResourceQuota for the `node-critical` class.
-The Istio CNI node agent and `ztunnel` both require the `node-critical` class, and so in GKE, both components must either:

-- Be installed into `kube-system` (_not_ `istio-system`)
-- Be installed into another namespace (such as `istio-system`) in which a ResourceQuota has been manually created, for example:

-{{< text syntax=yaml >}}
-apiVersion: v1
-kind: ResourceQuota
-metadata:
-  name: gcp-critical-pods
-  namespace: istio-system
-spec:
-  hard:
-    pods: 1000
-  scopeSelector:
-    matchExpressions:
-    - operator: In
-      scopeName: PriorityClass
-      values:
-      - system-node-critical
-{{< /text >}}

 #### Platform profile

 When using GKE you must append the correct `platform` value to your installation commands, as GKE uses nonstandard locations for CNI binaries which requires Helm overrides.